mik-tf/tfcloud-marketplace/docs/SETUP_GUIDE.md

    - Verify Auth0 credentials in both backend and frontend `.env` files
    - Check that callback URLs, logout URLs, and web origins are correctly set up in Auth0 dashboard
    - Ensure the Auth0 API is properly configured with the correct permissions
+   - For detailed Auth0 configuration steps, refer to the [Auth0 Configuration Guide](AUTH0_CONFIGURATION.md)

 2. **Login Redirect Issues**
    - Check that `AUTH0_CALLBACK_URL` in the backend `.env` file is set to `http://localhost:8888/api/auth/callback`
    - Verify that `FRONTEND_URL` in the backend `.env` file is set to `http://localhost:3000`
    - Check browser console for any error messages during the authentication flow
+   - Verify that the callback URLs in your Auth0 dashboard match those in your application

 3. **Role-Based Access Issues**
    - Ensure roles are properly set up in Auth0
    - Check that permissions are correctly assigned to roles
    - Verify that the user has the appropriate role assigned
+   - For detailed instructions on setting up roles and permissions, see the [Auth0 Configuration Guide](AUTH0_CONFIGURATION.md#step-4-create-and-configure-roles)

 ---